 Keep your space clean

-Keeping on top of daily cleaning tasks can kill germs and keep the spread of infection under control.
+Keeping on top of daily cleaning tasks can kill germs associated with COVID-19 and keep the spread of infection under control.
 It is vital to pay attention to door handles, stair bannisters, light switches and all other surfaces that may be touched by multiple people, multiple times a day.
 Don’t forget to clean your desk equipment too – phones and keyboards are the perfect breeding ground for bacteria and viruses.
 Cleaning these items each day will give you peace of mind that your workspace is as sanitary as possible.

 The EdCo team have a shared cleaning rota which we find works particularly well for us.
 Communal spaces and surfaces are kept clean, and personal workspaces are as hygienic as possible without the responsibility all falling on one individual.